top of page

 About Us:

-The Club meets on a regular basis at the homes of members or at special locations.
-In addition to having fun, the club includes such activities as the collection and exchanging of information on the history of railroading as well as current railroading practices, sharing modeling techniques, and promoting the hobby.
+The Club meets regularly at the homes of members or at special locations.
+In addition to having fun, the club offers activities such as collecting and exchanging information on the history of railroading, as well as current railroading practices, sharing modeling techniques, and promoting the hobby.
 The Club also participates in setting up displays for the public throughout eastern Kansas and in the greater Kansas City area.

-There is a $50 annual membership fee which is used to buy and maintain equipment used to run the layout, and helps with operational costs.
+There is a $200 annual single or $250 Family membership fee which used to help build, buy, and maintain equipment used to run the layout, and helps with operational costs, such as rent and insurance policies.

-Please visit with the members and consider joining us!
+Please visit with the members and consider joining us or fill out a membership for here.

 What Is N-Trak?